wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/8-performance-issues.md

 report elements so that you can ensure your reports are performing at the highest level.
 How can you do that?

-You can do this by utilizing the Performance Analyzer, which are logs that measure how your report elements are performing as you and your users are interacting with them by measuring the duration of how long it takes to load report elements.
+You can do this by utilizing the Performance Analyzer, which is logs that measure how your report elements are performing as you and your users are interacting with them by measuring the duration of how long it takes to load report elements.
 By doing this, Performance